Finiteness properties of affine difference algebraic groups: Preliminaries

+commutes.
+If $R$ and $S$ are $\s$-rings such that $R$ is a subring of $S$ and the inclusion map is a morphism of $\s$-rings, then $R$ is a \emph{$\s$-subring} of $S$.
+A \emph{difference field} (or \emph{$\s$-field} for short) is a difference ring whose underlying ring is a field.

-Let $k$ be a $\s$-ring.
-A $\s$-ring $R$ together with a $k$-algebra structure is called a \emph{$k$-$\s$-algebra} if the algebra structure map $k\to R$ is a morphism of $\s$-rings.
-A morphism of $k$-$\s$-algebras is a morphism of $k$-algebras which is also a morphism of $\s$-rings.
-The category of $k$-$\s$-algebras is denoted by $k$-$\s$-$\alg$.
-A $k$-subalgebra of a $k$-$\s$-algebra is called a \emph{$k$-$\s$-subalgebra} if it is stable under $\s$.
-If $k$ is a $\s$-field, a $k$-$\s$-algebra which is a $\s$-field is called a \emph{$\s$-field extension} of $k$.
+Let $k$ be a difference ring.
+A morphism of difference rings $k\to R$ is also called a \emph{\mbox{\ks-algebra}}.
+A \emph{morphism of \ks-algebras} is a morphism of $k$-algebras that is also a morphism of $\s$-rings.
+The category of \ks-algebras is denoted by $\ksalg$ and $\Hom(R,S)$ denotes the set of morphisms of \ks-algebras from $R$ to $S$.